Network Threshold Games: The Transformation

-Therefore, the games $(H,\mathbf{1})$ and $(G,\mathbf{k})$ are best response equivalent.\footnote{Because they have the same best response functions, it is clear that they must also have the same (set of) equilibria.
-Additionally, as agents only have two possible actions, best response equivalence immediately yields better response equivalence (see \cite{morris2004best}).} \end{lem}
+\begin{lem}[Best Responses unchanged] The games $(H,\mathbf{1})$ and $(G,\mathbf{k})$ are best response equivalent.\footnote{Additionally, as agents only have two possible actions, best response equivalence immediately yields better response equivalence (see \cite{morris2004best}).} And best responses are given by:

-This Lemma shows that the heterogeneous threshold model with a network $G$ is equivalent to an absolute threshold model with a network $H(G,\mathbf{k})$ and a threshold of one.
-While straightforward, this transformation is helpful.
-It converts a problem with which the literature has struggled to gain traction, into one that is much easier to analyse.

-\Cref{fig:1A} shows an example of an initial network $G$ and thresholds $\mathbf{k}$. \Cref{fig:1B} then shows the transformed network (we omit the thresholds here because they are all equal to one).
-The transformed network $H$ is created by dividing link weights by the initial threshold values -- except when $k_i < 0$.
-For agent $A$ (who has $k_A = -1$), link weights are not adjusted, but a link to the shadow agent is created.
-Note that in the interest of clarity, we omit the (directed) links from the shadow agent to all other agents from \Cref{fig:1B}.